 Ganda, meaning ‘river mouth’ is the old Celtic name for Ghent whose origin is at the confluence of the two rivers Scheldt and Leie

 This house has been transformed into a hotel, counting eight rooms and suites that differ in colours, size and comforts.
-Hosting Belgian objects and furniture, the original authenticity, however, has been preserved: some rooms maintained the original chimney, others an antique wooden truss or patio to relax.
-But this very local atmosphere has an international appeal. «A Californian couple booked two nights but stayed for ten, cancelling their other visits in Europe», remember the owners. «A group of Russian home interior designers is always excited to stay with us and use Ganda as a starting point for their search tour for antiques in the whole of Belgium».
+Hosting Belgian objects and furniture, the original authenticity, however, has been preserved.
+Some rooms maintained the original chimney, others an antique wooden truss or patio to relax.
+But this a local atmosphere has an international appeal. «A Californian couple booked two nights but stayed for ten; cancelling their other visits in Europe», remember the owners. «A group of Russian home interior designers is always excited to stay with us.
+They use Ganda as a starting point for their search tour for antiques in the whole of Belgium».

-We met in 2012 and quickly decided to move in together in Ghent, having the idea to start our own business in the hospitality field.
+We met in 2012 and quickly decided to move in together in Ghent; having the idea to start our own business in the hospitality field.
 We both still had our job as employees in totally different businesses and we were both longing for independency.
-With Annik’s lifetime experience in the hospitality industry and Kristof’s experience in financial and project management, we decided to found our hotel and look for the ideal building to welcome guests in this beautiful historic city.
+We decided to found our hotel and look for the ideal building to welcome guests in this beautiful historic city.
+Since Annik’s lifetime experience in the hospitality industry and Kristof’s experience in financial and project management.

-After a 9-month search period in 2013-2014 we came across a magnificent eighteenth century Manor House of over 400 square meters, already on sale for over a year waiting for us.
-Situated in a quiet street just around the corner of Saint-Jacobs church, this house with multiple authentic 18th and 19th century features would be the heart of our hospitality business, welcoming guests from all over the world in Ganda Rooms & Suites.
+After a 9-month search period in 2013-2014 we came across an eighteenth century Manor House.
+A 400 square meters building already on sale for over a year waiting for us.
+Situated in a quiet street just around the corner of Saint-Jacobs church.
+This house with multiple authentic 18th and 19th century features would be the heart of our hospitality business; welcoming guests from all over the world in Ganda Rooms & Suites.
 The house as such was generally in good conditions but not good enough to welcome guests.
 It did not need much restructuring, but a lot of build-up and replacements.

-We set up a project of renovation ourselves, without architects and without designers.
-We managed to finish the renovation in four months, so that we were ready to open up for our first guests in March 2015.
+We managed to finish the renovation in four months; so that we were ready to open up for our first guests in March 2015.
 Around this time, we contracted a bathroom specialist and added six modern bathrooms.
-We also completely renovated the electrical and plumbing systems, replaced the eighteen windows with high-quality wooden windows, and built a majestic staircase to the second floor.
+We also completely renovated the electrical and plumbing systems.
+Replacing the eighteen windows with high-quality wooden windows, and built a majestic staircase to the second floor.
 We also added all necessary fire-resistant material (doors, under the wooden floors…) but with great respect for the authentic material.